opf/openproject/docs/development/kerberos/README.md

 apt install krb5-kdc krb5-admin-server krb5-config -y
 ```

 During that installation, you'll be asked to enter the default realm.
-We'll use `TEST.LOCAL` in the course of this guide.
+We'll use `TEST.INTERNAL` in the course of this guide.

 ![Defining the default realm](realm.png)

 Next, you'll have to enter the hostnames used for your server.
 We'll assume this setup:

-- The development server is running under `openproject.local`
+- The development server is running under `openproject.internal`
-- The KDC and admin server will be running under `kerberos.local`
+- The KDC and admin server will be running under `kerberos.internal`

 You can simply add both of these hostnames to localhost in your `/etc/hosts` file.

-Then, in the following screen, enter `openproject.local kerberos.local`
+Then, in the following screen, enter `openproject.internal kerberos.internal`

 ![image-20220622162300570](image-20220622162300570.png)

-For the administrative server, also enter `kerberos.local`
+For the administrative server, also enter `kerberos.internal`

 ![Add the admin server](admin-server.png)